Parliament (cigarette): History

-Parliament makes up 1.9% of U.S. cigarette sales, in contrast to Marlboro, which represent 41.1% of the U.S. cigarette sales.
-From the 1950s on the cigarette had a reputation for being popular among affluent smokers.
+Parliament makes up 1.9% of U.S. cigarette sales, in contrast to Marlboro, which represents 41.1% of U.S. cigarette sales.
+From the 1950s on, the cigarette had a reputation for being popular among affluent smokers.

 It is the 12th best-selling international brand and the 4th largest PMI brand.
 In 2016, the volume of produced Parliament cigarettes was 46 billion.
 The brand is sold in more than 30 countries.

 Advertising

 In the television commercials that were once broadcast in Japan, the image of New York was strongly issued.
 From the early to the mid-1980s, things like CG animation, which had been the package designs of Parliament, ranged from the cityscape of New York to roads and bridges, etc. From around the end of the 1980s, the aerial photographs of New York by live action turned into things to be used.
 Since entering the 1990s, under the image strategy of being even more expensive, BGM was shedding the number of AOR artists such as Bobby Caldwell with beautiful images.
 Among them were included a self-cover version by Bobby of "Stay With Me" for KA, GU, YA (the theme song of the movie Bamboo Story) that was offered to Peter Cetera.
 Kyōzō Nagatsuka was in charge of the narration at that time.

 Actor Charlie Sheen appeared in ads for Parliament in Japan in the 1990s.